bradhowes/SimplyTremolo/README.md

 There are additional values in this file that you really should change, especially to remove any risk of collision with other AUv3 effects you may have on your system.

-The script [newRelease.sh](newRelease.sh) automates generating new archive versions of both the macOS and iOS apps and uploads them to the App Store if everything checks out.
+The script [newRelease.sh](scripts/newRelease.sh) automates generating new archive versions of both the macOS and iOS apps and uploads them to the App Store if everything checks out.
 It uses the DEVELOPMENT_TEAM setting in the `Common.xcconfig` to handle the authentication and signing.

+The Python script [bumpVersions.py](scripts/bumpVersions.py) maniuplates the various versions attributes of the app that follow the semantic versioning model: major, minor, patch.
+There is also a "project version" that consists of a timestamp.
+The App Store demands that this version be unique for each submission.

 # App Targets